tizzo/auth-proxy/README.md

 - `description` A description for the route.
 - `host` The host to proxy matching requests to.
 - `port` The port at `host` to route the requests to.
+- `link` This is used on the home page to link to this resource.
+This can be relative if paths are used to match or absolute for hosts.

 #### Optional configuration keys

-- `path` A regex of the path to match, usually this should start with a `^/` (to match only instances at the beginning of the path and end with `/?` to optionally allow a trailing slash.
+- `pathPattern` A regex of the path to match, usually this should start with a `^/` (to match only instances at the beginning of the path and end with `/?` to optionally allow a trailing slash.
 - `hostPattern` A regex to search for host to match for incomming routes.
 This allows you to route to different applications based on host name.
 - `pathRewritePattern` This rewrites the request path sent to the backend used for this route.
-This may use regex matches from the `path` setting in normal javascript `replace()` syntax.
+This may use regex matches from the `pathPattern` setting in normal javascript `replace()` syntax.
 - `hostRewritePattern` This rewrite the request host sent in the headers to the backend for this route.
 Like `pathRewritePattern` this may use tokens from the `hostPattern` regex as per the normal javascript `replace()` syntax.

 #### Configuration example